CPAN-Security/security.metacpan.org/docs/cna-faq.md

 If a distribution contains a copy of a third-party library with a known vulnerability, then this needs to be identified as an issue to be resolved, even if the Perl modules in that distribution do not make use of the vulnerable feature.

+Security-conscious users use SCA tooling to discover unknown or vulnerable dependencies.
+While the distribution itself may avoid using the vulnerable code path, the user may still do so inadvertently – and even if they don't, the process of discovering and managing false positives may be quite costly.

+If the embedded code cannot be updated, then please consider mitigating the issue yourself, and then adding a VEX file to your distribution stating this.

 ### Why does CPANSec issue multiple CVEs for the same module version?

 A module may have distinct vulnerabilities that need to be identified separately.